wsydney76/craft5-ddev-multisite-tutorial/README.md

-# Craft 4 Multi-Site Tutorial
+# Craft 5 Multi-Site Tutorial

 This is result of a Craft CMS multi-site tutorial/workshop.
+(Originally for Craft 4, now provisionally to Craft 5)

 ## Install with DDEV

-* Clone this repository `git clone https://github.com/wsydney76/craft4-ddev-multisite-tutorial <dir> && cd <dir>`
+* Clone this repository `git clone https://github.com/wsydney76/craft5-ddev-multisite-tutorial <dir> && cd <dir>`
 * Run `bash setup/install <dir>`.
 There will be a user with the credentials `admin/password`.

 ## Install without DDEV

-* Clone this repository `git clone https://github.com/wsydney76/craft4-ddev-multisite-tutorial <dir> && cd <dir>`
+* Clone this repository `git clone https://github.com/wsydney76/craft5-ddev-multisite-tutorial <dir> && cd <dir>`
 * Prepare webserver and database as usual
 * Manually execute the steps in `setup/install` in the root directory of the project.